Medium Difficult Bible Quiz with Answers.

 Jesus was standing in a boat at the shore and was giving a long sermon.

-The disciples took the two fish and five loaves of bread they had and started feeding those gathered along the shore.
+The disciples took two fish and five loaves of bread and started feeding those gathered along the shore.

 Somehow, five loaves were all it took to feed a congregation of 5,000 who had gathered to hear Jesus.